CodecoolGlobal/test-the-riddles-3-java-bothbartos/README.md

 ## About The SUT

-QuizBlast is a dynamic, full-stack web application designed to ignite the fun in learning through interactive quizzes.
+Reptile Riddles is a dynamic, full-stack web application designed to ignite the fun in learning through interactive quizzes.
 Users like you can:

 - Become a Quiz Master: Craft compelling quizzes with ease.
 Add questions, set difficulty levels, and choose from various question types, including multiple choice, true/false, and open-ended.
 Edit and refine your quizzes anytime to keep them fresh and engaging.
 - Challenge and Connect: Share your quizzes with friends, classmates, or colleagues.
 Invite them to test their knowledge.
 Witness your creativity come alive as others answer your questions and strive for the top spot.